kddubey/cappr/docs/source/examples.rst

 Examples
 ========

-For minimal examples you can run right now, see the **Example** section for each of these functions:
+For minimal examples you can quickly run, see the **Example** section for each of these
+functions:

 :func:`cappr.openai.classify.predict`